 MSDTC is a global resource and is accessed by more than one SQL Server service group.
-Symantec recommends configuring one MSDTC service group in per cluster.
-VCS provides a SQL Server Configuration Wizard that guides you through the process of configuring an MSDTC service group.
+VCS recommends configuring one MSDTC service group in per cluster.
+VCS provides a configuration wizard that guides you through the process of configuring an MSDTC service group.
 You can also use this wizard to modify an MSDTC service group configuration.